pikvm/ustreamer/tools/ssl/README.md

 Below is an overview of the steps performed by `ssl-config.sh`
 1. Install snapd - certbot uses this for installation
 1. Install certbot
-1. Get a cert using certbot
+1. Get a free cert from Let's Encrypt using certbot
 1. Install nginx
 1. Configures nginx to proxy for µStreamer